 Figure 5.
 Differentially expressed miRNAs between Ex-4-treated and steatotic cells.
 A. Venn diagram showing the distribution of miRNAs affected by Ex-4 treatment.
 B. Volcano plot of differentially expressed miRNAs.
 Single miRNAs are depicted as dots. miRNAs were up-regulated (red) or downregulated (in blue) in Ex-4-treated compared to steatotic cells (FC>2 and FDR<0.05).
 C. List of DEmiRs between steatotic and control cells.
 D. Heatmap of miRNA expression data from the Ex-4-treated and steatotic cells.
 Only the top 25 miRNAs are shown (n=4 for each condition).
 The miRNAs species are shown on the right.
 The heatmap is based on normalized miRNA expression values from each dataset.
 The dendrogram shows significantly different expression levels of miRNAs among samples.
 Brown and bleu indicate, respectively, high, and low expression.

 Figure 6.
 Functional enrichment analysis of mRNA that could be associated with miRNAs dysregulated in Ex-4 treated cells versus steatotic cells.A.
 The protein-protein interaction (PPI) network generated for the 34 gene targets of the identified DEmiRs between Ex-4 treated and steatotic cells.
 Network nodes represent proteins, while edges depict protein-protein associations.
 The key network statistics are also presented.
 B. The top 10 functional enrichment annotations from Gene Ontology (GO) Biological Process are listed.
 STRING DataBase 11.5 was used for data analysis.

+Figure 7 : Validation of the differential expression of a set of miRNAs with qRT-PCR.
+Comparison of the expression of miR-122, miR- 4488, miR-651, miR-345, miR-379, and miR-1246 between steatotic cells and Ex-4-treated steatotic cells using qRT-PCR and Nanostring.
+The experiment was performed in triplicate.

 References